corvuscorae/cmpm-121-demo-3/README.md

 - [x] Regenerate cache locations as the player moves so that only locations sufficiently close to their position are visible on the map
 - [x] Using the Memento pattern save the state of caches so that their contents is preserved even when the player moves out of view and back

+### D3.d
+- [ ] Allow the player to turn on automatic position updating based on their device’s current geolocation (pressing the 🌐 button).
+- [ ] Use a persistent data storage mechanism to allow the player to continue a gameplay session even after they have closed the game’s browser window.
+- [ ] Use a polyline to render the player’s movement history.
+- [ ] Allow the player to reset the game’s state (pressing the 🚮button), effectively returning all coins to their home caches and erasing their (potentially sensitive) location history.

 ### just for fun
 - [ ] let player pick/customize avatar
-- [ ] let play pick exactly which coin to take
+- [ ] let play pick exactly which coin to take from a cache
-- [ ] exquisite cache / refrigerator magnets
+- [ ] implement exquisite cache (exquisite corpse) OR refrigerator magnets style of gameplay